-1 Year Ended December 31, (in thousands) 2021 L 2020 Valuation allowance as of beginning of year \$ (203,180) 5 \$ (119,647) Net increases recorded to income tax provision (79,356) (83,533) Valuation allowance as of end of year \$ ((282,536) \$ (203,180)
+Year Ended December 31, (in thousands) 2022 2021 Valuation allowance as of beginning of year \$ (282,536) \$ (203,180) Net increases recorded to income tax provision (44,770) (79,356) Valuation allowance as of end of year \$ (327,306) \$ (282,536)

-As of December 31, 2021, the Company had NOL carryforwards for federal income tax purposes of \$870.9 million, of which \$16.6 million begin to expire in 2037 and \$854.3 million may be carried forward indefinitely but are subject to an 80% limitation.
-As of December 31, 2021, the Company had NOL carryforwards for state income tax purposes of \$688.8 million, which begin to expire in 2035.
-As of December 31, 2021, the Company also had available research and orphan drug credit carryforwards for federal and state income tax purposes of \$36.6 million and \$4.5 million, respectively, which begin to expire in 2037 and 2032, respectively.
-We also had foreign NOL carryforwards of \$19.3 million as of December 31, 2021, which will begin to expire in 2026.
+As of December 31, 2022, the Company had NOL carryforwards for federal income tax purposes of \$847.4 million, of which all may be carried forward indefinitely but are subject to an 80% limitation.
+As of December 31, 2022, the Company had NOL carryforwards for state income tax purposes of \$707.0 million, which begin to expire in 2037.
+As of December 31, 2022, the Company also had available research and orphan drug credit carryforwards for federal and state income tax purposes of \$43.9 million and \$4.5 million, respectively, which begin to expire in 2037 and 2032, respectively.
+We also had foreign NOL carryforwards of \$26.5 million as of December 31, 2022, which will begin to expire in 2026.
 Utilization of the NOL carryforwards and research and orphan drug credit carryforwards may be subject to a substantial annual limitation under Section 382 of the Internal Revenue Code of 1986, as amended (the Code), and similar state law due to ownership changes that could occur in the future.

 These ownership changes may limit the amount of carryforwards that can be utilized annually to offset future taxable income.
 If the Company experiences a change of control, as defined by Section 382 of the Code and similar state law, at any time since the IPO, utilization of the NOL carryforwards or research and orphan drug credit carryforwards may be subject to an annual limitation under Section 382 of the Code, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
 Any limitation may result in expiration of a portion of the NOL carryforwards or research and orphan drug credit carryforwards before utilization.
-The Company performed an analysis of ownership changes through December 31, 2020.
-Based on this analysis, the Company does not believe that any of its tax attributes through December 31, 2020 will expire unutilized due to Section 382 limitations.
-The Company has not conducted a formal study to assess whether a change of control has occurred or whether there have been multiple changes of control since December 31, 2020 due to the recency of the previous study and significant complexity and cost associated with such a study.
+The Company performed an analysis of ownership changes through December 31, 2022.
+Based on this analysis, the Company does not believe that any of its tax attributes through December 31, 2022 will expire unutilized due to Section 382 limitations.

 The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
 Management has considered the Company's history of cumulative net losses incurred since inception and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets.
-Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2021.
+Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2022.
 Management reevaluates the positive and negative evidence at each reporting period.

-The Company has not recorded any amounts for unrecognized tax benefits as of December 31, 2021.
+As of December 31, 2022, the Company has certain gross unrecognized tax benefits primarily related to the Company's federal and state research and orphan drug credit carryforwards which are not material.
+The Company has not recorded any other amounts for unrecognized tax benefits as of December 31, 2022.
 The Company will recognize interest and penalties related to uncertain tax positions in income tax expense when, if ever, it is in a taxable income position.
-As of December 31, 2021 and 2020, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's statement of operations and comprehensive loss.
+As of December 31, 2022 and 2021, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's statement of operations and comprehensive loss.